-Its land area is 183,568 square miles, a population of estimated nineteen million in the year 2009 and has the capital city of Yaoundé.
-Despite of its size, the country is very rich in natural resources like mountains, savannas, deserts, beaches and rainforests.
-Its highest elevation is at Mt.
-Cameroon with 13,350 feet near the coast with main rivers of Sanaga, Benue and Nyong.
+Its land area is 183,568 square miles, a population of an estimated nineteen million in the year 2009, and has the capital city of Yaoundé.
+Despite its size, the country is very rich in natural resources like mountains, savannas, deserts, beaches, and rainforests.
+Its highest elevation occurs at Mt.
+Cameroon at 13,350 feet located near the coast with the main rivers of Sanaga, Benue, and Nyong.

-Kribi Beach is located in Douala at the southern part of the country.
-Kribi is a coastal town which lies on the mouth of Kienke River and Gulf of Guinea which is the reason why this town is blessed with magnificent beaches.
-Swimming, snorkeling, and kayaking, are just some of the recreational activities to try while in Kribi Beach.
+Kribi Beach is located in Douala in the southern part of the country.
+Kribi is a coastal town that lies on the mouth of the Kienke River and Gulf of Guinea which is the reason why this town is blessed with magnificent beaches.
+Swimming, snorkeling, and kayaking are just some of the recreational activities to try while in Kribi Beach.

 Korup National Park

 Korup National Park is Africa’s most diverse and also the oldest rainforest.
 The whole park covers a vast area of 1260 square kilometers, and it is located between the provinces of Eyumojock and Mundemba.
 You will find over 480 species of climbers and herbs and 620 species of shrubs and trees.

 When it comes to wildlife, there are over 400 bird species, 1,000 butterfly species, 82 reptile species, and 92 amphibian species.
 In addition to that, there are many more species of mammals and fish with sadly some now being extinct.
 If you love nature and animals, you will have a close encounter with monkeys, chimpanzees, drills, antelopes, and mangabeys.

 Moving on, you will see thick mangroves, bodies of water like rivers and creeks, and some fishing villages along the riverbanks.
 Camping, hiking, boating, picnics, and bird watching are just some of the outdoor activities you can do here.

 Limbe Wildlife Centre